 3. Laser Mouse

 The laser mouse is an optical mouse type, and the operating instructions are similar – to sense movement through light reflection.
-Nevertheless, a laser mouse uses an LED instead of a laser beam, as the name implies.
-Due to the different light characteristics, the mouse can primarily be used on glass and plastic surfaces, although it is not effective.
+Nevertheless, as the name implies, a laser mouse uses an LED instead of a laser beam.
+Due to the different light characteristics, the mouse can primarily be used on glass and plastic surfaces, although it is not practical.

 4. Gaming Mouse

 While a standard mouse typically has only 3 buttons, a game mouse has several buttons and is precise.
-Such additional buttons are also programmable to do various tasks … particularly for gaming purposes.
-Scheduling keys, useful also for non-gaming purposes.
+Such additional buttons are also programmable for various tasks … particularly gaming.
+Scheduling keys are also helpful for non-gaming purposes.
 They can, for example, be used for web browsing or video replay as forward and backward buttons.

 5. Trackball Mouse

 Anything like the upside-down ball mouse is a trackball mouse.
 It senses movement by rotating the ball with the thumb or palms of the hand rather than turning the cursor around.
 Although the configuration of the trackball mouse is very different, it functions similarly to the ball mouse.
-Usually, the ball itself consists of thick glass or plastic, smooth and does not absorb dirt like gluing rubber.
-There also is a trackball controller that is held in one hand and serves as a remote control rather than a controller.
+Usually, the ball consists of thick glass or plastic, is smooth, and does not absorb dirt like gluing rubber.
+A trackball controller is held in one hand and serves as a remote control rather than a controller.

 6. Stylus Mouse

 It’s a mouse-to-mouse cross, “mutation cursor.”
 The mouse style, favored by digital artists, has the size of a very fat brush, typically for free-hand drawing by machines.
-Hey, some of the higher-end mice are also prone to the impact of the paper brush strokes.
+Some higher-end mice are also prone to the impact of paper brush strokes.

 7. Presentation Mouse

-We must once carry a separate laser pointer, mouse and require a person additional to press the mouse for presentation.
-For anyone to click the mouse, we must always scream “next slide.”
+We must once carry a separate laser pointer and mouse and require another person to press the mouse for presentation.
+For anyone to click the mouse, we must always scream, “Next slide.”
 Some wise singers thought adding a laser pointer and a mouse would be a smart idea, and this is it.

 8. Wireless Mouse

-Instead of using the “usual” wires, the wireless mouse uses radio frequency to connect with the computer unit.
+Instead of using the “usual” wires, the wireless mouse uses a radio to connect to the computer unit.
 This applies to the mouse that has no cord stitching.
 The equation consists of two parts: The mouse is the transmitter and gives wireless signals when shifting and clicking.
-The machine receives and behaves accordingly these wireless signals.
-As for ‘Wireless Signals,’ it is not universal.
-Some wireless mouse are standard Bluetooth, some have a wireless 2.4 GHz standard and some have their own wireless USB dongle.
+The machine receives and behaves accordingly to these wireless signals.
+As for ‘Wireless Signals,’ it is common.
+Some wireless mice are standard Bluetooth, some have a wireless 2.4 GHz standard, and some have a wireless USB dongle.

 9. Mechanical mouse

-In the old days, the mechanical mouse is what we used and one of the most popular mice in computer history.
-This is also called a ball mouse, as it uses a rubber ball to track motion – the ball rotates as you turn the mouse and sensors determine the direction in which you turn.
+In the old days, the mechanical mouse was what we used and one of the most famous mice in computer history.
+This is also called a ball mouse, as it uses a rubber ball to track motion – the ball rotates as you turn the mouse, and sensors determine the direction in which you turn.